The Uninvited Guest (song)

 "The Uninvited Guest" is the second single from English band Marillion's fifth studio album Seasons End, released in 1989.
 It was the band's first single since their debut "Market Square Heroes" in 1982 that did not enter the UK Singles Chart's top 40, peaking at no. 53.

 Overview

 Like most of the songs on Seasons End, the lyrics for "The Uninvited Guest" were written by John Helmer, who was appointed by EMI to write lyrics for the band following the departure of former lyricist Fish.
 In a 1994 interview with the Marillion fan club newsletter The Web, Helmer revealed the song was inspired by the AIDS epidemic, saying:

+Critical reception

+Upon single release Melody Maker reviewer Mick Mercer considered that the band's sound became very similar to Peter Gabriel style.